-A domain name is both your website’s address on the web and a dollop of branding.
-That’s a funny word.
-“Branding.”
-Haha.
-Anyway.
+A domain name is both your website’s address on the web and a bit of branding.

 http:// simply says, “this is a web address.”
 That’s called a protocol.

 https://, which means “web address with security,” and

 ftp://, which means what it implies.
 Generally you’ll visit websites with

 https.
 If a website fails to load with https, try changing it to “http”.

 The next part, the one ending with .com, .net, .org, etc, is the called the “top level domain,” or TLD.
 There are many new TLDs to chooses from, with varying availability and pricing.

 Your site’s domain name identifies the site in two ways: Both as the permanent address where people can read your comic, and as what the comic is about.
 The domain “zeta-fitzgerbil.com” may reflect your main character’s name, but it doesn’t tell us much more.

 zetafitzgerbil-comic.com at least tells newcomers in what medium you’re publishing.

 Why doesn’t everyone append -comic to their domain name?
 In many cases, it’s not necessary.
 The tale of a hamster in the Hamptons during the Roaring Twenties is distinctive enough.
 I mean, how many hamsters have tales?
 Adding -comic does give the domain name a little more SEO value, as search engines will figure out “comic” faster than “zeta”.